Calibrated Model Criticism Using Split Predictive Checks: Background

+The philosophy between Bayesian model assessment and Bayesian model checking has been extensively explored in the past decades \citep{Gelman:2013,Presnell:2004,Sprenger:2013,Gustafson:2001,Stern:2005}.
+Bayesian model assessment concerns testing for \textit{correctness} of a model, while Bayesian model checking aims to understand how much of a discrepancy there is between the assumed model and the observed data.
 One approach to Bayesian model assessment is to extend classical goodness-of-fit methods (e.g., $\chi^{2}$ tests) \citep{Johnson:2004:Bayesian-chi-squared,Johnson:2007:pivotal,Yuan:2011:gof-diagnostics}.
 These approaches produce \emph{(asymptotically) frequentist $\p$-values} when the model is correct.
-That is, the $\p$-value has a uniform distribution $\distUnif(0,1)$ under $H_0$ in the large-data limit, $\numobs \to \infty$.
+That is, (in the large-data limit) the $\p$-value has a uniform distribution $\distUnif(0,1)$ when the model is correctly specified.
 However, these methods often require model-specific derivations and do not allow the data analyst to interrogate whether the model correctly captures the aspects of the data the analyst believes are most important.